 Members may participate in a meeting that is open to the public by telephonic or other electronic means that permits all participants to communicate adequately with each other during the meeting.
-A Member participating in a meeting electronically shall not be counted in determining quorum.
+It is expected however, that Members will personally attend meetings on a regular basis.